neumino/neumino.github.io/movies.md

-### Black Crab
+### Sonic the Hedgehog 2
-*Released on 2022-03-18, vote average 6*
+*Released on 2022-03-30, vote average 7.9*

-To end an apocalyptic war and save her daughter, a reluctant soldier embarks on a desperate mission to cross a frozen sea carrying a top-secret cargo.
+After settling in Green Hills, Sonic is eager to prove he has what it takes to be a true hero.
+His test comes when Dr. Robotnik returns, this time with a new partner, Knuckles, in search for an emerald that has the power to destroy civilizations.
+Sonic teams up with his own sidekick, Tails, and together they embark on a globe-trotting journey to find the emerald before it falls into the wrong hands.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/fmjKsL_-rfw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/qdJfgKGgHP4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>